jboss-developer/jboss-eap-quickstarts/shopping-cart/README.md

 Configure the JBoss EAP Server
 ---------------------------

 This example quickstart purposely throws a `NoSuchEJBException` exception when the shopping cart is empty.
 This is the expected result because method is annotated with `@Remove`.
 This means the next invocation after the shopping cart checkout fails because the container has destroyed the instance and it is no longer available.
-If you don't run this script, you see the following ERROR in the server log, followed by the stacktrace
+If you do not run this script, you see the following ERROR in the server log, followed by the stacktrace

     ERROR [org.jboss.as.ejb3.invocation] (EJB default - 7) WFLYEJB0034: EJB Invocation failed on component ShoppingCartBean for method public abstract java.util.Map org.jboss.as.quickstarts.sfsb.ShoppingCart.getCartContents(): javax.ejb.NoSuchEJBException: WFLYEJB0168: Could not find EJB with id UnknownSessionID [5168576665505352655054705267485457555457535250485552546568575254]